Going Beyond Psychometric Testing in Pre-Hiring Screening

 He believes that the personality screening tests used by most organizations are flawed and ill-advised because they cannot adequately address any of these issues.

 Within the limits of any psychometric testing instrument used for pre-hire assessment the result are accurate.
 However, if the limits of the instruments are not properly understood and the results are used inappropriately then problems, such as Adler points out, begin to arise.
 Very few, if any, psychometric testing instruments can help assess the points that Lou Adler has made.

 There is, however, a technique available that does allow one to assess exactly what Lou Adler is speaking about.
 It can directly assess a candidate’s motivation needs and work environment requirements in relation to the position.
 Managers and employees can also be compared to determine where there may be points of friction and what might be needed to resolve these types of issues.
 The HR possibilities for this technique are almost limitless.

-The technique is known as Language and Behaviour Profile Analysis.
-It is not a personality test but, as the name suggests, an analysis of behaviour.
+The technique is known as Language and Behavior Profile Analysis.
+It is not a personality test but, as the name suggests, an analysis of behavior.
 Thus, for example it is possible to determine what aspects of a position will motivate the candidate and what aspects will not.
-Statistical studies have shown that using this technique to map across to behaviour is both highly accurate and predictive.
-When Language and Behaviour Profile Analysis is incorporated into the hiring process along with the traditional pre-hiring personality tests, managers have a much more complete picture of the candidate and will be much better informed to make their hiring decision.
+Statistical studies have shown that using this technique to map across to behavior is both highly accurate and predictive.
+When Language and Behavior Profile Analysis is incorporated into the hiring process along with the traditional pre-hiring personality tests, managers have a much more complete picture of the candidate and will be much better informed to make their hiring decision.